 Evidence of a Grange?

 Journalist Lionel Fanthorpe conducted a more recent investigation into the authenticity of the Croglin Vampire.
 His results suggest that some events could be genuine.
-Fanthorpe believes that someone demolished a grange during the lifetime of Oliver Cromwell.
+Fanthorpe believes that someone demolished a grange, or farmhouse, during the lifetime of Oliver Cromwell.
 If the story is true, then it is much more likely to have taken place sometime in the century before the deed was altered.

 Sites pulled: March 17, 2018